Woody Island Lighthouses: Heritage listing

 With further archaeological and historical research and analysis, the place has the potential to reveal important information about Queensland's history and early maritime technology and to reveal further information about infrastructure and other grave sites associated with the lightstation and with the history of Woody Island.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Constructed using an octagonal, timber-framed tower clad with weatherboards, the Woody Island lighthouses are significant as early examples of this type of construction, typically found in Queensland.
 The use of timber framing (usually clad with iron) was even more frequent following the construction of the Lady Elliot Island Lighthouse in 1873.

 The place is important because of its aesthetic significance.

-The ambience of the lighthouses, including the ruins and the overgrown vegetation, combined with their distinctive positions on the Island, overlooking Hervey Bay, the Great Sandy Strait and neighbouring Fraser Island and Little Woody Island, creates a strong aesthetic appeal which has attracted public interest and has invited "exploration", for many years.
+The ambience of the lighthouses, including the ruins and the overgrown vegetation, combined with their positions on the Island, overlooking Hervey Bay, the Great Sandy Strait and neighbouring Fraser Island and Little Woody Island, contribute to the site's aesthetic appeal, which has attracted public interest and encouraged exploration for many years.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 For the Hervey Bay and Maryborough communities, the place has a strong association with their heritage.

 The Woody Island Lighthouses are especially significant for its strong association with the life of the lightkeepers, their families and maintenance and stores people, who contributed to the continuum of a system dedicated to the single aim of maintaining the navigational aids for a period of nearly 120 years.